GuttiDK/TheBank/README.md

 - **Enum `AccountType`**
   - Opregner kontotyperne: Lønkonto, Opsparingskonto, Forbrugskonto.

+- **IBank.cs**
+Typically, interfaces in C# don't have an access modifier, but internal is used here.
+Ensure that this was intended.
+Methods like FindAccountName and FindAccountId might be confusing.
+Consider merging them into a single method, FindAccount, and use overloading or optional parameters.
+The GetAllAcc method might be better named GetAllAccountListItems for clarity.

 ## Metodebeskrivelser
 - **CreateAccount**: Opretter en ny konto med en navn hvor den giver saldo 0 og giver et id og giver en kontotype.